Point Pleasant Beach, New Jersey

+Point Pleasant Beach is a coastal borough situated on the Jersey Shore, and the northernmost community directly facing the Atlantic Ocean within Ocean County, in the U.S. state of New Jersey.
+It lies at the northern end of the Barnegat Peninsula, which serves as a barrier island separating Barnegat Bay from the open Atlantic Ocean.
+The borough's name is derived from its location.

-Point Pleasant Beach is a borough in Ocean County, New Jersey, United States.
-As of the 2010 United States Census, the borough's population was 4,665, reflecting a decline of 649 (−12.2%) from the 5,314 counted in the 2000 Census, which had in turn increased by 202 (+4.0%) from the 5,112 counted in the 1990 Census.
+As of the 2020 United States census, the borough's population was 4,766, an increase of 101 (+2.2%) from the 2010 census count of 4,665, which in turn reflected a decline of 649 (−12.2%) from the 5,314 counted in the 2000 census.

 Point Pleasant Beach was incorporated as a borough by an act of the New Jersey Legislature on May 18, 1886, from portions of Brick Township, subject to the results of a referendum passed the previous day.
+Point Pleasant Beach lies immediately to the east of Point Pleasant, an entirely separate municipality within Ocean County.